tomzx/blog.tomrochette.com-content/agi/chatgpt/autogpt/article.md

 Depending on the type of work involved, the amount of compute necessary will vary.

 # Execution environment
 A local environment could be implemented using docker or microk8s (or similar) as its foundation.
-The host computer would be responsible starting and stopping docker contains according to the needs of the project.
+The host computer would be responsible starting and stopping docker containers according to the needs of the project.
 A production environment could be implemented using Kubernetes.

 In both situations, a client is responsible for submitting a goal, which will result in the AutoGPT cluster to start working on the goal.